Tranquility2/python-design-patterns/docs/behavioral_design_patterns/command.md

-# **Command design pattern**
+# **Command Design Pattern**

 Wrapping Actions for Flexible Execution

-> In essence, the Command design pattern simplifies your code by wrapping actions in separate objects, offering a flexible and controlled way to trigger and execute functionalities within your software.
+> In essence, the Command Design Pattern simplifies your code by wrapping actions in separate objects, offering a flexible and controlled way to trigger and execute functionalities within your software.

+---

 ## Workflow